deeplearning4j/deeplearning4j/ADRs/0024 - Execution Tracing.md

 ```

+We use op scopes triggered in c++ to delineate when an op executed is part of a main parent op.

 ## Consequences

 ### Advantages

 * Allows easier reproduction of a given graph
-* Allows decomposiiton of nested op execution like with attention
+* Allows decomposition of nested op execution like with attention
+* Adds complexity when implementing ops since we need to remember to trigger
+   notify the tracer we are currently in a parent op.

 ### Disadvantages
 * Graph generated may be missing names or other metadata